 Instructions

-- Remove from the oven and let cool completely at room temperature before transferring to the refrigerator.
+- Let cool and refrigerate.
+Remove the jars from the oven and let them cool completely at room temperature before transferring them to the refrigerator.
+Enjoy chilled!

 Notes